Youth Educational Support – First Star Academy

 Empowering West Virginia Youth

-Nationally, more than 15,000 18-year-olds age out of foster care without finding a permanent family or home.
+Nationally, more than 19,000 18-year-olds age out of foster care without finding a permanent family or home.
 Nationwide, only half of youth in foster care graduate high school and less than three percent graduate college.
 Youth who age out of foster care without a permanent family or home often face overwhelming life challenges such as homelessness, incarceration and/or chronic unemployment.

-First Star Academy of West Virginia will support the mindful growth and development of over 30 youth over four years (grades 8-12) and positively alter the trajectory of West Virginia’s most vulnerable youth – those in the foster care/kinship system.
+First Star Academy of West Virginia will support the mindful growth and development of over 30 youth over four years (grades 8-12) and positively alter the trajectory of West Virginia’s most vulnerable youth – those in the foster care system.

 Apply Now

-Program Goals:
+Academy Goals:

 • Help all participating youth remain on track for high school graduation, and satisfy the requirements to gain admissions to higher education;